September Morn: Widespread reproduction and imitation

 As interest grew, purity societies attempted to ban reproductions of September Morn, and people in possession of them ran the risk of confiscation and fines.
 Postcards bearing the painting were banned from the postal system.
 Harold Marx, a New Orleans art dealer who displayed a reproduction, was arrested a month after being told to take the painting down; displays of reproductions were also forcibly removed in Miami and Atlanta.
 In Chicago, a man was charged with disorderly conduct after bringing home a reproduction.
 Irene Deal, who dressed in a union suit and posed as "Miss September Morn" in Harrisburg, Pennsylvania, as a publicity stunt, was controversially fined $50 for disorderly conduct.
 In 1914, students at the College of Wooster in Wooster, Ohio, burned a copy of the painting for being against their religious beliefs.

 Ultimately some 7 million reproductions of September Morn, prints of which remained popular as late as the 1960s, were sold.
 Reichenbach characterized this popularity as a "laugh on the overzealous guardians of virtue" in which the entire American populace participated.
 Inspired by the commercial success of September Morn, displays of images of nude women became more common; a New York Times reader wrote in 1915 that they had become "increasingly vulgar and suggestive".

 In 1937 Life deemed September Morn "one of the most familiar paintings in the world", and a retrospective Toledo Blade article characterized the model as having become America's number one pin-up girl.
-Writing in 1957, Considine declared September Morn to be "the most controversial painting in the history of [the United States]", and the New York Post declared it "the most famous nude till the Marilyn Monroe calendar".
+Writing in 1957, Considine declared September Morn to be "the most controversial painting in the history of [the United States]", and the New York Post considered it "the most famous nude till the Marilyn Monroe calendar".
 Carson wrote in 1961 that September Morn had caused "the most heated controversy over nudity, art, and morals" in the United States since Hiram Powers' statue The Greek Slave in the 1840s.